csomakk/r2e/README.md

 yeah.
 unfortunately.
-some youngsters protested against hosting to make their name known in politics and to found a new party. they did not feel our nation strong and brave enough to think big.
+some youngsters protested against hosting to make their name known in politics and to found a new party. they are not feeling our nation strong and brave enough to think big.